 All key secondary endpoints, with the exception of the difference in annualised flare rate through Week 52 (which will be analysed using a negative binomial regression model), will be analysed and presented similarly to the primary endpoint as described in Section 8.5.1.
 Details will be described in the SAP.
-Non-responder imputation will be used when applicable to handle missing data.

-The flare rate in the anifrolumab 300 mg treatment group will be compared to the flare rate in the placebo group using a negative binomial model.
+The flare rate in the anifrolumab treatment group will be compared to the flare rate in the placebo group using a negative binomial model.
 The response variable in the model will be the number of flares over the 52-week treatment period.
 The model will include covariates of treatment group, and the stratification factors.
 The logarithm of the follow-up time will be used as an offset variable in the model to adjust for subjects having different exposure times.
 The estimated treatment effect and the corresponding 95% CI as well as the 2-sided p-value will be presented.
 In addition, supportive analyses only including flares while on treatment will be carried out.
+Details will be described in the SAP.